Want to Drop Medicaid? (And I Don’t Blame You), But Here Are a Few Issues to Contemplate First

 This could be a compromise with yourself and your business.
 Having the right balance between Medicaid recipients and private pay, or even Medicare patients, can be key in increasing income and maintaining quality of care.
 Caveat: In most states, you are allowed to cap your Medicaid recipients.
 However, there are guidelines that you muts follow.
 Even Medicaid HMOs or MCOs could have different requirements for caps on Medicaid recipients.
 Again, seek legal advice.

-Posted on December 7, 2017, in "Single State Agency", 1915 b/c Waiver, Access to Care, Administrative Law Judge, Affordable Care Act, Alleged Overpayment, Alliance, Appealing Adverse Decisions, Audits, Behavioral health, California Medicaid, Cardinal Innovations, CMS, Credible Allegations of Fraud, Denials of Claims, Denials of Medicaid Services, Dental Medicaid Providers, Dentistry Services, DHHS, Division of Medical Assistance, Doctors, Durable Medical Equipment, Federal Government, Federal Law, Fraud, Freedom of Choice of Provider, Group Homes, Health Care Providers and Services, KC v.
-Shipman, Knicole Emanuel, Legal Remedies for Medicaid Providers, Legislation, Managed Care, MCO, Medicaid, Medicaid Appeals, Medicaid Attorney, Medicaid Contracts, Medicaid Providers, Medicaid Recoupment, Medicaid Reimbursement, Medicaid Reimbursements, Medicaid Services, Montana Medicaid, NC, New York Medicaid, North Carolina, North Dakota Medicaid, Office of Administrative Hearings, Wyoming Medicaid and tagged Accepting Medicaid, Access to Care, Credible Allegations of Fraud, EHR, Kaiser Family Foundation, Medicaid, Medicaid Attorney; Medicaid Lawyer; Medicare Attorney Medicare Lawyer, Medicaid Audits, Medicaid patients, Medicaid Providers, Medicaid recipients, Medicaid reimbursement rates, Medicaid Reimbursements, Medicaid Spending, Parker Home Care, Physicians who Accept Medicaid, Quality of Care, Telehealth, termination of Medicaid contracts.
+Posted on December 7, 2017, in "Single State Agency", 1915 b/c Waiver, Access to Care, Administrative Law Judge, Affordable Care Act, Alleged Overpayment, Alliance, Behavioral health, California Medicaid, Cardinal Innovations, CMS, Credible Allegations of Fraud, Denials of Claims, Denials of Medicaid Services, Dental Medicaid Providers, Dentistry Services, Division of Medical Assistance, Doctors, Durable Medical Equipment, Federal Government, Federal Law, Fraud, Freedom of Choice of Provider, Group Homes, Health Care Providers and Services, KC v.
+Shipman, Knicole Emanuel, Legal Remedies for Medicaid Providers, Legislation, Managed Care, MCO, Medicaid, Medicaid Appeals, Medicaid Attorney, Medicaid Contracts, Medicaid Providers, Medicaid Recoupment, Medicaid Reimbursement, Medicaid Reimbursements, Medicaid Services, Medicare and Medicaid Provider Audits, Montana Medicaid, NC, NC DHHS, New York Medicaid, North Carolina, North Dakota Medicaid, Office of Administrative Hearings, Provider Appeals of Adverse Decisions for Medicare and Medicaid, Wyoming Medicaid and tagged Accepting Medicaid, Access to Care, Credible Allegations of Fraud, EHR, Kaiser Family Foundation, Medicaid, Medicaid Attorney; Medicaid Lawyer; Medicare Attorney Medicare Lawyer, Medicaid Audits, Medicaid patients, Medicaid Providers, Medicaid recipients, Medicaid reimbursement rates, Medicaid Reimbursements, Medicaid Spending, Parker Home Care, Physicians who Accept Medicaid, Quality of Care, Telehealth, termination of Medicaid contracts.
 Bookmark the permalink.
 Leave a comment.